 Statement by Minister of Transport on protests disrupting rail service

-"The right to peaceful protest is a fundamental right in Canada, but individuals who choose to use this right must do so in accordance with the law.
-There are active court injunctions in place that were taken by CN to ensure service can resume, and they must be respected.
+"I am fully aware and deeply concerned by the impact of the decision CN was forced to take and its consequent effect on Via Rail.
+A safe and efficient passenger and freight rail service is critical to the well-being of our country.
+I am in constant communication with CN and CP.
+I am meeting with my provincial and territorial counterparts, as well as representatives of national Indigenous organizations tomorrow and will be discussing a way forward.
+Ministers across our government continue to engage with their colleagues, and our officials have an open line of communication with the provinces.

-"Police forces in our country act completely independently of all levels of government.
-First and foremost, their priority is to ensure the safety of all people in Canada.
+"We are encouraged by the progress on the blockade in New Hazelton, British Columbia.
+This is a positive development and we are actively working for a similar resolution on all remaining blockades.

-"There is time for all parties to engage in open and respectful dialogue to ensure this situation is resolved peacefully, and we strongly urge these parties to do so."
+"All parties must engage in open and respectful dialogue to ensure this situation is resolved peacefully.
+We strongly urge these parties to do so."

 Transport Canada is online at www.tc.gc.ca.
 Subscribe to e-news or stay connected through RSS, Twitter, Facebook, YouTube and Flickr to keep up to date on the latest from Transport Canada.